Green Bay National Wildlife Refuge

 Green Bay National Wildlife Refuge is a National Wildlife Refuge of the United States located in the state of Wisconsin.
-It includes five all or part of six islands in Lake Michigan: Hog Island, Plum Island, Pilot Island, part of St. Martin Island and Rocky Island.
+It includes all or part of six islands in Lake Michigan: Hog Island, Plum Island, Pilot Island, part of St. Martin Island and Rocky Island.
 Additionally it includes part of Detroit Island.
 The islands are near Washington Island off the tip of the Door Peninsula of Wisconsin and the Garden Peninsula of Michigan.

 History

 An executive order in 1913 declared Hog Island a national preserve for the benefit of native birds.
 Plum and Pilot Island were transferred from the U.S. Coast Guard to the U.S. Fish and Wildlife Service in 2007.

 The Green Bay National Wildlife Refuge became the second National Wildlife Refuge in Great Lakes area and the 28th overall.
 Gravel Island National Wildlife Refuge was created under the same executive order.
 In 1970, the islands which at the time where included in the Green Bay National Wildlife Refuge and Gravel Island National Wildlife Refuge were declared part of the Wisconsin Islands Wilderness Area.
 This wilderness area is one of the smallest in the entire United States.
 The refuge is managed by staff at the Horicon National Wildlife Refuge, in Mayville, Wisconsin.
 Public use of the land is prohibited on the islands which are located in the wilderness area, contrary to the testimony given before a joint meeting of several U.S. House subcommittees in preparation for the establishment of the Wilderness Area.
 In 1969, the U.S. Representatives present at the subcommittee meeting were told that out of a group of six lake islands including the islands in the proposed Wisconsin Islands Wilderness, five out of six of them would be open to the general public.

 Lighthouse facilities were constructed on Plum Island and Pilot Island.
 By 1939, the Coast Guard had taken control of Plum Island, and acquired control of the lighthouse on the island.
 The old wooden lighthouse was eventually replaced with a steel structure in 1964, and workers were moved to the island in order to oversee the operations of the lighthouse.
 At this time the lighthouse used range lights.
 By 1969, these lights were replaced with an automatic lighting system.
 The lighthouse is still in use today, but Coast Guard employees no longer remain on the island to operate it.
 The Plum Island Range Lights and the Pilot Island Light are listed in the National Register of Historic Places.

 On October 17, 2007, Pilot and Plum Islands were officially added to the Green Bay National Wildlife Refuge.
 Previously under the control of the United States Coast Guard, they are now managed by the United States Fish and Wildlife Service.